MethodicalAcceleratorDesign/MAD-NG/docs/source/funcutils.rst

 Flags Functions
 ===============

 A flag is 32 bit unsigned integer used to store up to 32 binary states with the convention that :const:`0` means disabled/cleared and :const:`1` means enabled/set.
-Functions on flags are useful aliases to -- or combinaison of -- bitwise operations to manipulate their states (i.e. their bits).
+Functions on flags are useful aliases to, or combination of, bitwise operations to manipulate their states (i.e. their bits).
 Flags are mainly used by the object model to keep track of hidden and user-defined states in a compact and efficient format.

 ===================  ====================================================
 Functions            Return values